ScoreBoardMac/scoreboardmac.github.io/README.md

-# Scoreboard with statistics for sports broadcasts
+# Scoreboard for Mac with statistics for sports broadcasts
-**A simple statistics utility for streaming live sports games in OBS or Wirecast on MacOS.**
+**Universal sports scoreboard for displaying statistics in online sports broadcasts in OBS, Wirecast, Streamlabs on macOS.**

-Scoreboard to improve your sports streams on OBS, Wirecast, Streamlabs and more.
-It will help you easily display statistics over the online broadcast of sports games.
+A fully functional utility for displaying statistics in a sports stream via OBS, Wirecast, Streamlabs, etc. It will help display the statistics needed for a specific game over your video of online sports broadcasts.

-Statistics are written to TXT files on the computer disk (by default, to the Downloads directory).
-Each file can be used in a streamer program (add source: text) and overlay it over any of your scoreboard images.
+Text data is written to TXT files on your computer's disk (by default, to the Downloads directory).
+Each file can be used in a streamer program (add source: text) and overlaid on any image of your scoreboard.

 <p align="center">
     <a href="https://apps.apple.com/app/id1579159150" title="Download from Mac AppStore">